ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

       * tg3_from_soil - Use tg3 from input soil.
 Valid options: .true. or .false. .
 Default: .false.
       * thomp_mp_climo_file - Location of Thompson aerosol climatology file.
 Provide only if you wish to use these aerosol variables.
       * wam_cold_start - Cold start for the Whole Atmosphere Model.
 Valid Options: .true. or .false.
 (Default: .false.)
-      * use_rh - Use relative humidity instead of specific humidity when reading in grib2 files (Default: .false.)
+      * use_rh - Use relative humidity instead of specific humidity when reading in external model grib2 files (Default: .false.)
       * calrh - Type of relative humidity to specific humidity calculation to use (Default: 0; use existing calculation, or 1; use calculation consistent with GFSv15/v16)

 Variable Mapping (VARMAP) table